kjh311/Game_of_Thrones_Concentration_Game/README.md

 - bug where if 2 cards are face up and user clicks on another before the first 2 disapear, the 3rd won't dissapear (FIXED!!)

-- bug where if you click on the same picture twice the computer thinks a match is found
+- bug where if you click on the same picture twice the computer thinks a match is found (FIXED!!), but now if user clicks on same image twice it switches turns.

+- need to download each image, run them trough Photoshop *Save for Web* so the filesize is less

+- should figure out event bubbling so I don't have so many functions